atvs1478/sq/README.md

 In AirPlay and Bluetooth mode, only these native remotes are supported, I've not added the option to make your own mapping

-See "set GPIO" below to set the GPIO associated to infrared receiver.
+See "set GPIO" below to set the GPIO associated to infrared receiver (option "ir").

 ### Set GPIO
 The parameter "set_GPIO" is use to assign GPIO to various functions.